na-na-hi/renget/archive/scalylit.md

 !!! info Info
 	There is no rating system.
 	This section is expanded upon anons' requests.
+‎
+**The Dinosaur Mafia Mysteries** (2000-2005) by Eric Garcia Detective Mystery
+In this offbeat detective novel series, there are dinosaurs living among us, disguised in human suits.
+Los Angeles part-time private investigator and full-time velociraptor, Vincent Rubio finds himself investigating what at first appears to be a simple insurance case but quickly finds himself in the middle of a full-on murder mystery complete with turgid affairs and mistaken identity.
+He only makes it through by the edge of his large talons.
+**Anonymous Rex**
+**ISBN-10** 0425178218
+**ISBN-13** 978-0425178218
+‎
 **Raptor Red** (1996) by Robert T. Bakker
 Historical Fiction? [late Cretaceous period] (xenofiction) The story of a young female Utahraptor by paleontologist Robert T. Bakker, who served as one of the fact-checkers for the film version of Jurassic Park.
 It was written as a sort of companion novel to his non-fiction book The Dinosaur Heresies, in which he exposed his then-revolutionary ideas about dinosaurs being a little more active and birdlike than the popular imagination's vision of them as big, stupid lizards.
 It's written as a kind of nature documentary that allows some insight into the animals' thoughts.
 **ISBN-10** 0553575619
 **ISBN-13** 978-0553575613
+‎
 ***
 #### Anthros
 !!! info Info